vaibhav0806/BitWallet-CLI/README.md

-# Cypherock Assignment
+# BitWallet CLI

 ## Before using :
  - use 'npm i' command before using the commands
- - Blockcypher API Key is included in the .env file
+ - Blockcypher API Key has to be included in the .env file.
+Go to <a href="https://www.blockcypher.com/">Blockcypher</a> and create a new API Key if you don't already have one.

 ## Operations :
  - Creating a wallet : 'node app create <walletName>'